 JIT-compilation-Java

 Just-In-Time (JIT) compilation is a crucial feature of the Java Runtime Environment that enhances the performance of Java applications during execution.
-Unlike traditional static compilation, where code is compiled before execution, JIT compilation occurs at runtime.
-When a Java method is called, the JIT compiler translates the platform-neutral bytecode into native machine code, allowing the Java Virtual Machine (JVM) to execute it more efficiently.
-This process not only speeds up method execution but also optimizes frequently used methods over time, significantly improving overall application performance.
-JIT compilation is enabled by default, making it an integral part of Java’s execution model.
+Unlike traditional compilation, which occurs before program execution, JIT compilation takes place at runtime.
+It converts Java bytecode into native machine code, allowing the Java Virtual Machine (JVM) to execute methods more efficiently.
+This process is triggered when a method is called, enabling the JVM to optimize frequently used methods for better performance.
+By compiling code “just in time,” JIT compilation helps bridge the performance gap between Java applications and native applications, making Java more competitive in speed and efficiency.

 Just in Time JIT compiler